Optimize Technician RouteLast updated on 01/18/2023

 Go to the navigation bar and click Dispatch.

 Click the technician whose route you’d like to optimize.
-From the menu, select Optimize technician route.
+From the dropdown menu, select Optimize Technician Route.

 Track the optimization using the progress bar.